jeffungg/cse15l-lab-reports/Lab3.md

         ```

       - The output of this command prints out all the files that are greater than 50 kilobytes in the `911report` directory.
     - This command line option is useful because it lets you more efficiently clean up directories that may be too large or small.
 Also, this command helps you identify files that are more storage costly and then be able to allow you to know when to create more space if needed.
-The source that I used for this command line option is this <a href="https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/">Webpage</a>.
+The source that I used for this command line option is this https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/.

   - `mtime` command line option
     - This command line option prints out all the files that have been in a specified directory for a certain amount of time `n` (meaning if it has been modified since then).
 The command line is `find path -mtime +/-n` (`+` meaning greater than the specified time `n`, while `-` meaning less than the specified time `n`).